profaiith/Portfolio-Frontend/README.md

 # This is my Frontend portfolio
-self-study teaches me html, css and jquery.
+self-study on html, css and jquery.
 I am looking for an internship where I can learn and develop my skills.
 ![Example1](gifs/eldin-ticker-v1.gif)